Ximenia americana: Cultivation

 There have been no recorded cases of the domestication of X. americana.
 However, it is noted that Ximenia americana can easily propagated by planting fresh seeds in a mixture of 5 parts soil and 1 part compost.
 Germination is usually observed 14 to 30 days after the seed has been planted.
 The plant grows about 0.5 m (1.6 ft) every year, a moderate growth rate.
 It can grow on loamy, clay soil, and other types of poor and dry soil and is adaptable to changes in soil pH.
 It is drought-resistant, making it a good source of food during dry periods.
 It is also tolerant of mild flooding, that occur during storms or floods, for short periods of time.
 It is also mildly tolerant of salty soil types and salt sprays and winds.
 Due to the semiparasitic roots, it grows well around other plants and is best grown next a host like oak.

 Toxicity

-Leaves at 100 ppm were noted to be fatal for the freshwater snail, Bulinus globus, the species responsible for causing the disease schistosomiasis.
+Leaves containing the cyanogenic glycoside sambunigrin at 100 ppm were noted to be fatal for the freshwater snail, Bulinus globus, the species responsible for causing the disease schistosomiasis.
 Researchers noted that X. americana extract had no deaths when the toxic effects of the extract of the plant for 14 days, however, after an oral administration of 2000 mg.kg−1, forced breathing and analgesia in the animals were noted.
 Another study was conducted on the effects of the liquid extracts of the root, stem and leaves of X. americana on the blood and the liver, and damage to the cells of the liver were noted.